mzohaibnaaz/Instafreight-task1/README.md

 ```

 ### Create new provider
-create new provider using CLI tool!
+create new provider using `CLI` tool!
-> create CLI tool just for fun :)
+> created CLI tool just for fun :)

 command